 You Don’t Budget for Added Expenses

 Unless you’re on a fancier cruise line—in which case you wouldn’t have paid a basement rate anyway—plan to shell out for all your alcohol, anything you drink in your cabin (Bottled water?
-Four bucks, please.), shore excursions, fitness classes, spa treatments, and Internet access, which can cost hundreds and not even work very well.
-Also budget for off-the-boat expenses like food, souvenirs, and services when you’re in port.
+Four bucks, please), shore excursions, fitness classes, spa treatments, and internet access, which can cost hundreds and not even work very well.
+Also budget for off-the-ship expenses like food, souvenirs, and services when you’re in port.

 You Don’t Consider Travel Insurance

 Sometimes buying travel insurance is a foolish decision.
 But sometimes it’d be foolish not to buy.
 People who deal with chronic illness, or whose health is otherwise sensitive, would do well to think this one through.

 “Finding oneself in a foreign land with an unfamiliar medical system is very inconvenient and can be dangerous,” says William Brady, an ER professor at the University of Virginia and the medical director of Allianz Global Assistance.
 “A good medical travel insurance policy can help you find a doctor or decide which hospital to go to based on your symptoms, and cover emergency medical care and evacuation.”

 You can also buy insurance to protect you in case of any other type of catastrophe, including cancellation, a missed connection, lost or delayed baggage, or a dental or legal problem.